-Prerequisite for master's students: PM1001.
+Prerequisite for master's students: PM1001, professor approval Planned frequency of offerings: biennially (every other year)

 This course is designed for Interreligious Chaplaincy students.
 Within the workplace, chaplains are often considered theologians of their institutional contexts.
 This consideration brings with it the responsibility to engage with ethical concerns pertaining particularly to care receivers and their decision-making processes, as well as with the broader ethical deliberations of entire institutional systems.
 This course involves reflection on: ethical dilemmas that can arise when a chaplain's values and their institution's mission are incongruent; the system of the institutional context; and systems within systems, i.e., the family system within the hospital system.
 In this course, chaplains will be asked to reflect on themselves as leaders and collaborators within systems.